rydgaze/prisoners_dillema/README.md

 # prisoners_dillema
-A simple JS based implementation of Gametheory - Prisoners Dillema for school project More details can be seen in this video (https://www.youtube.com/watch?v=mScpHTIi-kM) .
-This program is to implement the discussion in that video for middleschool project.
+A simple JS based implementation of Gametheory - Prisoners Dillema for school project.
+More details can be seen in this video (https://www.youtube.com/watch?v=mScpHTIi-kM).
+This program is to implement the discussion in that video for a middleschool project.

 # execution